rksptl/CKAD-Exercises/05-services-networking/01-services.md

 kubectl apply -f multi-port-service.yaml
 ```

-> Note: While simple services can be created imperatively, multi-port services require a manifest file as the `kubectl expose` command doesn't support defining multiple ports.
+> **Important for CKAD Exam:** While simple services can be created imperatively, multi-port services **require** a manifest file as the `kubectl expose` and `kubectl create service` commands don't support defining multiple ports.
+This is a key limitation to remember during the exam - if a service needs multiple ports, you must use a YAML manifest.

 **Step 4: Verify the Deployment and Service**